Travel Advice

 • Check you have all your valid documentation; passports, entry visas and booking documentation.

-• We strongly advise you have appropriate travel insurance in place before travelling.
+• Have appropriate travel insurance in place before travelling.

 • Read up local laws and customs of the country you are visiting and understand how they differ from home, especially if you plan on driving while on holiday.